Main page content

 Dorian Wevers

-Dorian Wevers is a Project Assistant with the Climate Diplomacy and Security team at adelphi.
+Dorian Wevers is an Analyst with the Climate Diplomacy and Security team at adelphi.
 She holds an LL.M. in Public International Law, specialising in the nexus between climate change and international security law.
 Currently pursuing a Master's degree in International Affairs, she focuses on international security and climate governance.
 Her interests lie in exploring the interplay between climate and foreign policy and examining how international organisations address climate security challenges.

 Dorian Wevers